WASHINGTON, April 17, 2014/African Press Organization (APO)/ — Funding Opportunity Announcement

 • Local Economic Recovery in Post-Conflict: Guidelines.
 Geneva: ILO, 2010.

-(c) Proposals must have a concrete implementation plan with well-conceived objectives and indicators that are specific, measurable, achievable, relevant and reliable, time-bound and trackable (SMART), have established baselines, and include at least one outcome or impact indicator per objective; objectives should be clearly linked to the sectors.
+(d) Proposals must have a concrete implementation plan with well-conceived objectives and indicators that are specific, measurable, achievable, relevant and reliable, time-bound, and trackable (SMART), have established baselines, and include at least one outcome or impact indicator per objective; objectives should be clearly linked to the sectors.

-(f) PRM will accept proposals from any eligible organization proposing interventions in the above mentioned countries/sectors although, given budgetary constraints, priority will be given to proposals from organizations that can demonstrate:
+(g) PRM will accept proposals from any NGO working in the above mentioned sectors although, given budgetary constraints, priority will be given to proposals from organizations that can demonstrate:

 • a working relationship with UNHCR, current UNHCR funding, and/or a letter of support from UNHCR for the proposed activities and/or overall country program (this letter should highlight the gap in services the proposed program is designed to address);

-• a proven track record in providing proposed assistance both in the sector and the country;
+• a proven track record in providing proposed assistance both in the sector and specified location;

 • evidence of coordination with international organizations (IOs) and other NGOs working in the same area or sector as well as – where possible – local authorities;